easystats/insight/paper/paper.md

 ## Definition of Model Components

-The functions from *insight* address different components of a model, however, due to conceptional overlap, there might be confusion about the specific "targets" of each function.
-We now provide a short explanation how *insight* defines components of regression models (see Figures 2 and 3).
-For detailed examples, we point to the [accompanying website](https://easystats.github.io/insight/articles/insight.html).
+The functions from *insight* address different components of a model.
+In an effort to avoid confusion about specific "targets" of each function, in this section we provide a short explanation of *insight*'s definitions of regression model components (see Figures 2 and 3).
+For detailed examples, we point users to the [accompanying package website](https://easystats.github.io/insight/articles/insight.html).

-* **data**: the dataset used to fit the model
+* **data**: the dataset used to fit the model.
-* **response**: the outcome or response variable (dependent variable) of a regression model
+* **response**: the outcome or response variable (dependent variable) of a regression model.
 * **predictor**: independent variables of (the _fixed_ part of) a regression model.
-For mixed models, variables that are (only) in the _random effects_ part (i.e. grouping factors) of the model are not returned as predictors by default, however, these can be included using additional arguments to the function call; predictors are "unqiue", hence if a variable appears as fixed effect and random slope, it is considered as one predictor (it is the same variable)
+For mixed models, variables that are only in the _random effects_ part (i.e. grouping factors) of the model are not returned as predictors by default.
+However, these can be included using additional arguments in the function call, treating predictors are "unqiue."
+As such, if a variable appears as a fixed effect and a random slope, it is treated as one (the same) predictor.
-* **random slopes**: variables that are used as random slope in a mixed effects model
+* **random slopes**: variables that are specified as random slopes in a mixed effects model.
-* **random or grouping factors**: variables that are used as grouping variables in a mixed effects model
+* **random or grouping factors**: variables that are specified as grouping variables in a mixed effects model.
-* **parameters**: values estimated or learned from data that encapsulate the relationship between variables; in regressions, these are usually referred to as *coefficients*
+* **parameters**: values estimated or learned from data that capture the relationship between variables.
+In regression models, these are usually referred to as *coefficients*.

 ![Definition of Model Components, Part 1](figure2a.png)

 \pagebreak

-* **term**: terms are any (unique) variables that appear in a regression model, like response variables, predictors or random effects; a "term" only relates to the unique occurence of a variable; for instance, in the expression `x + I(x^2)`, there is only the term `x`
+* **term**: any unique variables that appear in a regression model, e.g., response variables, predictors or random effects.
+A "term" only relates to the unique occurence of a variable.
+For instance, the expression `x + I(x^2)` has only the term `x`.
-* **variables**: a variable is considered as an object that stores unique data information; for instance, the expression `x + I(x^2)` has two objects with two different sets of data values, and thus are treated as two variables
+* **variables**: an object that stores unique data information.
+For instance, the expression `x + I(x^2)` has two objects with two different sets of data values, and thus are treated as two variables.

 ![Definition of Model Components, Part 2](figure2b.png)